 Do you have questions about hirsutism?
 Is one of them when should you see an endocrinologist?
 You probably know there’s something unusual going on in your body.

 Hirsutism, excessive hair growth, is an outward show of the possibility of something more serious going on.
-Find out about this and other conditions posing a threat to your health and wellbeing.
+So, find out about this and other conditions posing a threat to your health and wellbeing.

 Get diagnosed and your questions answered as soon as possible.
-You may need a referral from your primary care physician.
+Bear in mind, you may need a referral from your primary care physician.

 You Should See an Endocrinologist If: